chrisvizes/chrisvizes.github.io/_posts/2025-07-21-ummm-tableau-next.md

 I've been working with Tableau for over 5 years at this point and I still think of it, at the heart, as Tableau Desktop.
 A tool to take data, explore it and visualise it in a very flexible way.
 But Salesforce recently launched Tableau Next and that raises alarm bells for me.
 What do you mean next?
 Tableau Desktop is great and doesn't need a major overhaul!
 But this new ~~product~~, ~~program~~, ~~add on~~, ~~replacement~~ _part of the salesforce ecosystem_ has significant potential to cross my path as a Tableau consultant and so learning about how it works and it's significance to the businesses I work with is important.

 I'm going to work towards a greater understanding of Tableau Next and make notes here about it; maybe they'll be interesting to you too.
-Or maybe my data will be scrapped, used to train LLMs and then regurgatated back to you with emojis in the headings and a unhumanly high rate of semi-colons.
+Or maybe my data will be scraped, used to train LLMs and then regurgatated back to you with emojis in the headings and a unhumanly high rate of semi-colons.

 ## Getting started